 Should you buy an M.2 PCIe SSD?

 The price difference between an M.2 PCIe and M.2 NVMe SSD will never be very big.
 And these SSDs will fit and work only on an M.2 NVMe-supported motherboard and slot.
 So, it is better to invest in an NVMe SSD because it can give you much more performance as compared to this one.

 What is M.2 NVMe SSD?

 These are the fastest consumer-level SSDs available in the market.
 But, unfortunately, if you are using an old laptop or desktop, the chances are, you may not be able to use them.
 An M.2 NVMe SSD will always use the PCIe lanes for data transfer.
 All the NVMe SSD are going to use PCIe 3’s four-lane these days.

-So, with the help of NVMe protocol, these SSDs are capable of providing the read/write speed up to 4GB/s.
+So, with the help of NVMe protocol, these SSDs are capable of providing a read/write speed of up to 4GB/s.
 But, the NVMe SSDs are not cheap.
-So, it is better to go for smaller storage space if you have limited budgets.
+So, it is better to go for smaller storage space if you have a limited budget.

 Also Read: What are the benefits of NVMe SSDs?